 The dissertation is both a product and the result of a detailed process.
 As a written product, the dissertation must conform to the University of Oregon Style and Policy Manual of Theses and Dissertations.
-Please refer to the University of Oregon Graduate Program's website for these and other specific dissertation guidelines.
+Please refer to the University of Oregon Division of Graduate Studies website for these and other specific dissertation guidelines.